mrismanaziz/Reforestation/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## What kind of tree fits in your hand?
+A palm tree!